 Graduates of this major may find employment opportunities in a variety of public or private enterprises including health education, health industry or international aid.
-Students can apply for graduate studies, depending on the focus of Approved Program Electives.
-Careers can also be guided by the selection of a minor in Physical Activity, Human Ecology or Food Marketing (see §§34.11.6 to 34.11.8), which can position graduates for careers in lifestyle management, the community-based human ecology sector or the agri-food-nutrition sector.
+Careers can also be guided by the selection of a minor in Physical Activity, Human Ecology or Food Marketing (see §§34.12.6 to 34.12.8), which can position graduates for careers in lifestyle management, the community-based human ecology sector or the agri-food-nutrition sector.

-Students in the Nutrition and Food major may apply to transfer to the Nutrition major if they meet its required academic standings and courses; this is normally done after first year (see §15.1.7).
-Students who change to the Nutrition (or Food Science and Technology) major after their first year often require more than four years to complete the entire program (see §\$15.1.7 and 34.11.4 for course selection information for the Nutrition major, and §34.11.2 for the Food Science and Technology major).
+Students in the Nutrition and Food major may apply to transfer to the Nutrition major if they meet its required academic standings and courses; this is normally done after first year (see §15.1.8).
+Students who change to the Nutrition (or Food Science and Technology) major after their first year often require more than four years to complete the entire program (see §§15.1.8 and 34.12.4 for course selection information for the Nutrition major, and §34.12.2 for the Food Science and Technology major).

 - a.
 BIOL 207

 - b.
 NUTR 100

-- c.
-NU FS 201, 223, 305, 311, 352, 356, 374, 377
+- NU FS 201, 223, 305, 311, 352, 356, 374, 377

-- d.
-PHYSL 252 (★6)
+- PHYSL 210 (★6)

-- e. ★24 Approved Program Electives (See Note 1)
+- ★24 Approved Program Electives (See Note 1)

-- (1) See §34.1(5) and Note.
-Students who plan to complete a minor see §§34.11.6 to 34.11.8 for information regarding Approved Program Elective selection.
-No Approved Program Electives can be taken at the 100-level. - (2) The Capstone course for this major is NU FS 450.
+- See §34.1(5) and Note.
+Students who plan to complete a minor see §§34.12.6 to 34.12.8 for information regarding Approved Program Elective selection. - The Capstone course for this major is NU FS 450.

-34.11.4 Nutrition Major
+34.12.4 Nutrition Major

 The goal of the Nutrition Major is to provide students with a specialized academic program in nutritional science and the related physical, health and social sciences.
 It incorporates experiential learning into coursework to enable students to develop skills in nutritional science.
-Completion of this degree will ensure students are highly competitive for studies at the graduate level, in other science and professional programs and/or for postgraduate dietetic internship and professional designations.

 The Nutrition major prepares students for careers in general health sciences, dietetics, health promotion, education, private practice, government and health protection agencies, research and nutrition development.
-Appropriate selection of Free Electives (\\6 Physics) will provide the required courses for application to Medicine.
+Appropriate selection of Free Electives (6 Physics) will provide the required courses for application

-The Nutrition major, with appropriate Approved Program Electives, is accredited by the Dietitians of Canada (see §34.11.5).
+The Nutrition major, with appropriate Approved Program Electives, is accredited by the Dietitians of Canada (see §34.12.5).
 Students registered in this major can meet the academic competencies to be eligible for either the Integrated Dietetic Internship program or postgraduate internships.

-Students not completing competencies required to meet consideration for internships by the Dietitians of Canada can complete a minor in Physical Activity or Human Ecology (see §§34.11.6 and 34.11.7).
+Students not completing competencies required to meet consideration for internships by the Dietitians of Canada can complete a minor in Physical Activity or Human Ecology (see §§34.12.6 and 34.12.7).

-Due to the importance of maintaining high grades for the dietetic and other aspects of the program, students will be assessed annually to ensure that they maintain a GPA of at least 3.0 in the previous Fall/Winter [see §33 4(2)]
+Due to the importance of maintaining high grades for the dietetic and other aspects of the program, students will be assessed annually to ensure that they maintain a GPA of at least 3.0 in the previous Fall/Winter [see §33.4(2)].